cahir-1/CIcons/README.md

 # CIcons
-This Repository is mission critical for applications using "Chair Icons.
+This Repository is mission critical for applications using "Chair Icons".

+CIcons stands for "Cahir Icons," Three icons that used globally.
+This Repository was created so that people can easily download and use Cahir Icons.
+There are three Icons that are based off of a cat, "Bean"